Admissions Requirements -

 Doctoral Program in Clinical Psychology (Psy.D.)

-We are honored that you are interested in applying to the Doctoral Program in Clinical Psychology (Psy.D.).
-Note that all application materials, including in progress transcripts, test scores, etc. must be submitted to the Admissions Office by December 15th to be considered for the program.
-The Psy.D. program only enrolls new students in the fall semesters.
-The following are the program admissions prerequisites and requirements:
+Note: All application materials, including in progress transcripts, test scores, etc. must be submitted to the Admissions Office by December 15th to be considered for the program.

 Submit official GRE scores.
 The GRE requirement cannot be waived.
 The School of Psychology & Counseling does not require the Psychology Subject test.
 The writing portion of the general test is used for placement purposes.
 A score of 3.5 or above will exempt admitted students from having to complete the University Writing Course.
-Average GRE of admitted students: 1150 (old score scale), or a 155 Verbal and 149 Quantitative (revised score scale).
-These are averages based on the scores of enrolled students over the last 5 years.
+Average GRE of admitted students: 156 Verbal and 151 Quantitative (revised score scale).
+These are averages based on the scores of enrolled students over the last 3 years.

 *Historically, the Psy.D. program has admitted students with GRE scores ranging from 141-164 Quantitative and 150-170 Verbal using a number of academic, experiential and interpersonal factors to determine admissibility.